Stephan-personal-projects/Automate-Boring-Stuff/README.md

 - This chapter covers concepts related to functions
   - To create a function you would start with the def statement (ex, def function_one():)
+  - Like in C++:
-  - Like in C++, we can add parameters inside of the parantheses of the function.
+    - we can add arguments inside of the parantheses of the function
+    - variables are "forgotten" after leaving a function
+    - The return keyword can be used to obtain a specific value
+  - A new concept I learned, or at least was not covered when I was learning C++, is keyword arguments used to manipulate how functions execute
+    - like print(__ , end='') signifies the program to print something with no newline at the end
+- Another topic this chapter covers is call stack and scope of a function
+  - So far, it seems like it works as how I learned it in C++, meaning functions don't need to end for another one to start, there is a difference between global and local variables, both variables are "forgotten" when their scope ends, etc.
+  -